felipebravom/AffectiveTweets/README.md

  <img src="img/tweetToSparseOptions.png" alt="alt text" width="40%" height="40%">
  </p>

 * Train an SVM using LibLinear.
-Go to the classify panel and select the target class as the variable (Nom) class.
+Go to the *classify* panel and select the target class as the variable (Nom) class.

-* Right click on the panel right to the Choose button and click on the Edit Configuration option.
+* Right click on the panel right to the *Choose* button and click on the *Edit Configuration option*.
 Paste the following snippet:

  ```
  weka.classifiers.meta.FilteredClassifier -F "weka.filters.unsupervised.attribute.RemoveType -T string" -W    weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
  ```

- Note: Weka allows copying and pasting the configuration of their objets.
+ Note: Weka allows copying and pasting the configuration of its objets.
 This is very convenient when training complex schemes with various parameters.
 The FilteredClassfier allows directly  passing a filter to the classifier.
 In this example, we are removing the attributes of type string.

 * Select the Percentage split option and start training the classifier.

 #### Train an SVM using multiple opinion lexicons, SentiStrength, and the average word-embedding vector:
-* Go back to the preprocess panel and press the *Undo* button to go back to the original dataset.
+* Go back to the preprocess panel and press the *Undo* button to go back to the original dataset (or load the __sent140test.arff.gz__ dataset in case you skipped the first example).
-* Go to the *Classify* panel and paste the following snippet in the classifier's configuration (make sure that the word embeddings file is correctly specified):
+* Go to the *Classify* panel and paste the following snippet in the classifier's configuration:

  ```
- weka.classifiers.meta.FilteredClassifier -F "weka.filters.MultiFilter -F \"weka.filters.unsupervised.attribute.TweetToSentiStrengthFeatureVector -I 1 -U -O\" -F \"weka.filters.unsupervised.attribute.TweetToEmbeddingsFeatureVector -I 1 -B $HOME/wekafiles/packages/AffectiveTweets/resources/w2v.twitter.edinburgh.100d.csv.gz -S 0 -K 15 -L -O\" -F \"weka.filters.unsupervised.attribute.TweetToLexiconFeatureVector -I 1 -A -D -F -H -J -L -N -P -Q -R -T -U -O\" -F \"weka.filters.unsupervised.attribute.Reorder -R 4-last,3\"" -W weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
+ weka.classifiers.meta.FilteredClassifier -F "weka.filters.MultiFilter -F \"weka.filters.unsupervised.attribute.TweetToSentiStrengthFeatureVector -I 1 -U -O\" -F \"weka.filters.unsupervised.attribute.TweetToEmbeddingsFeatureVector -I 1 -B ${WEKA_HOME}/packages/AffectiveTweets/resources/w2v.twitter.edinburgh.100d.csv.gz -S 0 -K 15 -L -O\" -F \"weka.filters.unsupervised.attribute.TweetToLexiconFeatureVector -I 1 -A -D -F -H -J -L -N -P -Q -R -T -U -O\" -F \"weka.filters.unsupervised.attribute.Reorder -R 4-last,3\"" -W weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
 ```
+ Note: make sure that the word embeddings file is correctly specified ( ${WEKA_HOME} is usually located in $HOME/wekafiles ).

 * We are using the MultiFilter filter to nest multiple filters.
 The Reorder filter is used to discard the first two String attributes and moving the class label to the last position.